What is the 30 day rule to save money? And can it really help you to learn how to save money?

-Shop online – fill your basket with what you would usually buy then click X in the top corner, shut down your browser and walk away.
+Fill your basket with what you would usually buy then click X in the top corner, shut down your browser and walk away.

-Don’t take money/cards out with you – that way you have to return home anyway and you can’t impulse buy.
+That way you have to return home anyway and you can’t impulse buy.

 If you are wanting to buy books, take a picture of it and check it out of the library.

-So there you have it, the 30 day rule?
+So there you have it, the answer to what is the 30 day rule?